petergullberg/brewbutton/README.md

 In order to start this, you need to retrieve the AUTH-KEY.
 For this, I find this a fairly simple step-by-step instruction.

-* Using Samsung Galaxy Note 4
+* Using Android (I used Samsung Galaxy Note 4)
 * Go to developer options in settings, enable BLE HCI snoop
 * Start the Nespresso App (it should already be registered)
 * Stop BLE HCI snoop.
-* Connect the mobile to USB-PC, snoop file can be found here: \\Galaxy Note4\Phone\Android\data
+* Connect the mobile to USB-PC, and copy the file (On Samsung, the snoop is here: \\Galaxy Note4\Phone\Android\data\btsnoop_hci.log)
 * Install wireshark (wireshark.org)
 * Load the file in wire-shark
-* Look for AUTH-key Write Request to 0x0014 (Service 06aa3a41-f22a-11e3-9daa-0002a5d5c51b)
+* Look for Write Request to 0x0014 (Service 06aa3a41-f22a-11e3-9daa-0002a5d5c51b), the data part is the AUTH-key
 * Extract the AUTH-KEY (8bytes), mine is "879608e27cb1f96e"

 TEST AUTH-KEY